 Field Day is 24 hour operation that includes all of Saturday night.
 SARC insures that no one starves.
 Catered BBQ is served for Saturday night super.
 Since it is usually hot during Field Day, plenty of water is kept on site as well.

 The result is that SARC sets up radios in a field environment with emergency generators and temporarily erected antennas.
 Contacts are then made and logged.
 SARC has operated from the pavilion/ adjoining the City Hall of the City of Shavano Park who have been great hosts and friends of amateur radio.

 Field Day 2023

-June 25-26, 2022 at the City of Shavano Park’s City Hall Complex (900 Saddletree Court Shavano Park, TX 78231), which is on the northwest side of the Greater San Antonio Metropolitan Area of Texas.
-The City of Shavano Park has been a gracious host for twenty (20) years now.
+June 24-25, 2023 was at the City of Shavano Park’s City Hall Complex (900 Saddletree Court Shavano Park, TX 78231), which is on the northwest side of the Greater San Antonio Metropolitan Area of Texas.
+The City of Shavano Park has been a gracious host for twenty (21) years now.
 Their support is sincerely appreciated.